-The last time a formal survey was conducted by the University of Kentucky in 2006 and 2007, approximately 76% of soybean fields in the state were infested with SCN.
+At the time of the last formal survey conducted by the University of Kentucky in 2006 and 2007, approximately 76% of soybean fields in the state were infested with SCN.

-Preliminary results from an ongoing SCN survey initiated in 2019 show that approximately 80% of Kentucky fields are infested with SCN.
+Preliminary results from a new ongoing SCN survey initiated in 2019 show that 84% of Kentucky fields are infested with SCN.

 In the 2006-2007 University of Kentucky SCN survey, the PI 88788 source of SCN resistance was not very effective against approximately 60% of the SCN populations in Kentucky, making management of this pathogen much more complex than before.

-As complex as it is, the management of SCN is still doable and is important for maintaining and increasing soybean yields.
-Test your fields to know the number of SCN eggs in your field.
+As complex as it is, management of SCN is still doable and is important for maintaining and increasing soybean yields.

-Although the University of Kentucky does not currently have an active SCN Laboratory, samples can be sent to the University of Illinois Plant Clinic, the University of Missouri SCN Diagnostics Lab, or Waters Agricultural Lab in Owensboro.
-Similar to the past two seasons, the Kentucky Soybean Board is continuing to sponsor free SCN testing for Kentucky farmers.
+Although the University of Kentucky does not currently have an active SCN Laboratory, samples can be sent to either the University of Illinois Plant Clinic or the University of Missouri SCN Diagnostics Lab.
+Similar to last season, the Kentucky Soybean Board is continuing to sponsor free SCN testing for Kentucky farmers.

-Unfortunately, nearly all the soybean varieties adapted for planting in Kentucky utilize only the PI 88788 source of resistance.
+Unfortunately, most of the soybean varieties adapted for planting in Kentucky utilize only the PI 88788 source of resistance.
 However, it is still important to rotate to different resistant soybean varieties, even though they are utilizing the same source of resistance.
 SCN is good at adaptation, so switching soybean varieties will help.

-Rotating fields to a non-host crop, such as corn or grain sorghum, will help reduce SCN populations in fields.
-Wheat is another non-host crop that may help lower SCN populations by having it in the rotation.
+Rotating fields to a non-host crop, such as corn or grain sorghum, will help reduce SCN populations in a field.
+Wheat is another non-host crop that may help lower SCN populations by including it in the rotation.

 Several years ago, Dr. Don Hershman with the University of Kentucky evaluated the effect of wheat residue on SCN populations.
 His research found that planting soybeans into fields with standing wheat stubble reduced SCN populations at the end of the growing season.